BIG BOOK TRUDGE BBSS MEETING

 V. Secretary’s Report (Ask for the Secretary’s Report.)

 VI.
-Tonight we are on Step _______, which is on p. (or pgs.) _______ in the Big Book.
+Tonight we are on Step _______ and reading (from) the chapter titled ______ which is on p. (or pgs.) _______ in the Big Book.
 Please commence with the reading.

 VIII.
 Read the last part of the Group Conscience to the group when the speaker is finished.

-If you have done this step, your fifth step and are into the amends of the ninth step, as it is laid out in the Big Book with a Big Book Step Study sponsor by the Hyannis method, please share your experience with us on the step we are studying tonight.
-If you haven’t, we ask that you be open-minded enough to listen.
+As we begin the sharing portion of our meeting, I’d like to remind everyone of our group conscience.
+If you have done the fourth step, your fifth step and are into the amends of the ninth step, as it is laid out in the Big Book with a Big Book Step Study sponsor by the Hyannis method, please share your experience with us on the step we are studying tonight.
+If you haven’t, we ask that you be open-minded and humble enough to listen.
 If you have a question pertaining to the step, please feel free to ask.
 Group conscience has voted a five-minute limit on comments.
 A hand will be raised to let you know when you have reached four minutes and again after five minutes.
 (Feel free to explain this in your own words if you feel it's necessary.)

 Choose a newcomer to read...